-Countess Cake or Komtesskuchen - It is not clear why this German cake is named Countess cake or in German Komtesskuchen.
-I could not find anything about its origin.
 We only know that Komtess means "Countess".
-The cake is a delicious combination of orange flavored dough and chocolate.
+The cake is a delicious combination of an orange flavored dough and chocolate.
 And it looks "aristocratic" indeed with the fine chocolate stripes.
 It is a very special cake for your special occasions.
 We recommend that you are somewhat experienced with baking in order to make this cake.
 Happy Baking!

 zest of 1 organic orange